Eimolgon/Drafts/ICSC.md

-- Dataset creation
+- Data collection

-This research have been based on public domain bicycle crashes audiovisual content.
+This research have been based on manually selected videos from public domain sources.

-We created a datased composed mainly of YouTube videos, with the posibility of expanding it in a user-friendly way.

-Using this dataset, several single-track vehicle dynamics experts were asked to classify the events according to the proposed approach.

 - Video labelling

+In the training phase, videos were annotated using CVAT for instance segmentation in YOLO format.

+Using this approach, we label ellipses for the wheels using front and rear as the features.

+We extract the position of the center of the ellipse along with the axes and angle.

 To train the computer vision algorithm, several bicycle videos of normal riding and crash scenarios were labeled.